quteron/algorithmify/algorithms/sorting/comparison-sort/selection-sort/README.md

 Next we find the *next smallest element*, looking only through items in the unsorted part, and swap it again with the *leftmost element* of that part (that is the *second entry* of the array at the moment).
 That next smallest element becomes the second element in the sorted part, the boundary of the unsorted part moves by one element to the right again.

-This process is repeated until the moment when the unsorted part becomes empty and the sorted part contains all elements of the array correctly sorted.
+This process is repeated until the moment the unsorted part becomes empty and the sorted part contains all elements of the array correctly sorted.

 Sounds pretty simple, does not it?
 On each iteration we **select** next smallest item to put it at the correct spot, hence the name of the algorithm - [Selection Sort][].